https://leetcode.com/problems/orderly-queue/

 we return the lexicographically smallest string.

-We can rotate i+1th big letter to the start (method 1),
+th big letter to the start (method 1),then rotate

 In this way, we can bubble sort the whole string lexicographically.